 Description Helps other team members to easily understand what this Template is used for.
 Base Template It's used if your Template inherits from another one.
 Type Can be Document, Component or Singleton:

 * Component Documents of this Template are always embedded into another Documents.
-For example Vector3 component template has parameters: x, y, z.
-If a Document "Hero" has a Parameter "position" of type Vector3, you'll be able to edit x, y, z values of "position" right inside of "Hero" Document.
+For example, the Vector3 component template has parameters: x, y, and z.
+If a Document "Hero" has a Parameter "position" of type Vector3, you'll be able to edit the x, y, and z values of "position" right inside of the "Hero" Document.

 * Singleton Only one of such Documents will be available from the code.
 It's usually used for settings and configs.